IT21314742/Maths-quiz-challange/README.md

 # Maths Quiz Challenge

 ## Overview
-A Python quiz game designed to challenge your math skills.
-Choose from different difficulty levels, solve randomized problems, and track your score.
+ an interactive and educational Python project designed to test and improve your mathematical skills.
 ## Features
 - Multiple difficulty levels
 - Randomized math questions